Closed

 To be eligible for the Community Pathways to Justice: Grant to Support Survivors of Gender Based Violence program, you must:

-Based in Alberta
+Based out of and located in Alberta

-Serves survivors of gender-based violence
+Supports survivors of gender-based violence through legal supports or justice-system navigation

 What expenses are eligible under Community Pathways to Justice: Grant to Support Survivors of Gender Based Violence?